Ensuring Product Safety

 Product Safety Training

 In fiscal 2010, The Yamaha Group has initiated human resource training as well as product safety courses in efforts to prevent product safety issues from arising.
 In addition to introducing case studies of specific safety issues, the Group has commenced training courses in essential safety design policies as well as statutory and regulatory requirements with respect to product safety.
-During two years between fiscal 2010 and fiscal 2011, these courses were attended by a total of 83 employees comprising mainly engineers and personnel from development areas.
+During three years between fiscal 2010 and fiscal 2012, these courses were attended by a total of 112 employees comprising mainly engineers and personnel from development areas.

 Initiatives Aimed at Raising the Level of Product Safety Awareness and Capabilities

 The Yamaha Group places considerable emphasis on taking precautions during the development, design and production stages to prevent any incidence of product safety issues.
-From fiscal 2010, the Group has reinforced its design review procedures with respect to product safety across the development and design divisions.
+From fiscal 2010, the Group has reinforced its design review procedures with respect to product safety, which includes incorporating risk management into design review at the time of development.

 Furthermore, additional weight was placed on uncovering and predicting risks inherent in products from their design stage and use.
 Excluding their causes, the Group is ramping up its pursuit of essential safety design and promoting risk assessment that takes into consideration product design processes.